clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 {{< img src="lvgl_cook_remligbut.png" alt="Image" class="right" >}}

-If you'd like to control a remote light which appears as an entity in Home Assistant from a checkable (toggle) :ref:`lvgl-widget-button`, first you need to import the light state into ESPHome, and then control it using a action call:
+If you'd like to control a remote light which appears as an entity in Home Assistant from a checkable (toggle) [`button`]({{< ref "components/lvgl/widgets#lvgl-widget-button" >}}), first you need to import the light state into ESPHome, and then control it using a action call:

 ```yaml
 binary_sensor: